Aoudaghost: Archaeology

 The archaeological site of Tegdaoust forms an artificial mound or tell extending for 12 hectares.
 It lies south of the Hodh depression and 34 km northeast of the small town of Tamchakett.

 Excavations were carried out between 1960 and 1976 by a team of French archaeologists.
 The earliest layers date from the 7-9th centuries with the first mud-brick structures in the late 9th to early 10th centuries.
 Some stone buildings were constructed in the 11th century.
-The town appears to have been partly abandoned at the end of the 12th century and was completely abandoned by the 15th although there was some resettlement two centuries later.
+The town appears to have been partly abandoned at the end of the 12th century and was completely abandoned by the 15th, although there was some resettlement two centuries later.

 In fiction

-The science fiction writer Bruce Sterling has dedicated a story to the town in his collection Crystal Express.
-The story "Dinner in Audoghast" recalls a dinner at a rich merchant's house that takes place at the height of the thriving metropolis's influence, about the year 1000 AD.
-The dinner is described wherein the guests discuss business and local affairs.
-They hear that a notorious fortuneteller is in town and they invite him to join them.
-He tells them their future, and that the city will be destroyed very soon, leaving the once thriving metropolis as only a marginal note in history.
+Medieval Audoghast, at the height of the thriving metropolis's influence, is the setting of the story "Dinner in Audoghast" by science fiction writer Bruce Sterling.
+It describes a lavish dinner of wealthy men at a merchant's house who hear that a fortuneteller is in town and invite him in to tell the future.
+He reveals that the city and indeed all of West Africa will soon be raided and destroyed; their achievements and culture will fall into oblivion while the currently "squalid" Europe will rise.
+The diners, considering the predictions absurd, scorn and ridicule the seer in a reversal of fantasy and fact from which the story draws its power.

 World Heritage Status

-The archaeological site was added to the UNESCO World Heritage Tentative List on June 14, 2001 in the Cultural category.
+The archaeological site was added to the UNESCO World Heritage Tentative List on June 14, 2001, in the Cultural category.